-The Group is principally engaged in the design, development, and manufacturing of video graphics cards for desktop PCs, electronics manufacturing services ("EMS"), and manufacturing and trading in other PC products and components.
+The Group is principally engaged in the design, development, and manufacturing of video graphics cards for desktop PCs, electronics manufacturing services ("EMS"), and manufacturing and trading in other PC related products and components.

-The Group manufactures video graphics cards for Original Design Manufacturer/Original Equipment Manufacturer ("ODM/ OEM") customers and also manufactures and markets video graphics cards under its own ZOTAC, Inno3D and Manli brands.
+The Group manufactures video graphics cards for Original Design Manufacturer/Original Equipment Manufacturing ("ODM/ OEM") customers and also manufactures and markets video graphics cards and other PC products under its own ZOTAC, Inno3D and Manli brands.
 The relationships with NVIDIA and AMD, the two globally dominant GPU suppliers, enable the Group to develop cost-competitive, high performance products and solutions to serve its customers.
-Video graphics cards remained as the core business of the Group for the year under review.
+Video graphics cards remained as the core business of the group for the year under review.

 The Group provides EMS to globally recognised brands.
-Among these, the Group manufactures products for a provider of Internet Media Tablets, Point-Of-Sales ("POS") and Automatic Teller Machines ("ATM") systems, as well as modules for a Light Emitting Diode ("LED") provider, a flash memory provider and a healthcare product provider.
-Besides the video graphics cards and EMS businesses, the Group manufactures and sells other PC related products, such as mini-PCs and motherboards under its own brands, and derives revenue from trading in components.
+Among these, the Group manufactures products for providers of Point-Of-Sales ("POS") and Automatic Teller Machines ("ATM") systems, healthcare products, Light Emitting Diode ("LED") modules, Internet Media Tablet and a number of other customers.
+Beside the video graphics cards and the EMS businesses, the Group manufactures and sells other PC related products, such as mini-PCs and motherboards under its own brands and on ODM/OEM basis, and derives revenue from trading in components.